exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Acknowledgements

 \section{Acknowledgements}

 Work at Ames National Laboratory and Los Alamos National Laboratory was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, Materials Science and Engineering Division through the Computational Material Science Center program.
 Ames National Laboratory is operated for the U.S. DOE by Iowa State University under contract No. DE-AC02-07CH11358.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy under Contract No. 89233218CNA000001.
-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported under Contract No. DE-AC02-05CH11231.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC), a DOE Office of Science User Facility supported under Contract No. DE-AC02-05CH11231, and resources provided by the Los Alamos National Laboratory Institutional Computing Program, which is supported by the U.S. Department of Energy National Nuclear Security Administration under Contract No. 89233218CNA000001.
 (LA-UR-25-28449)